analogjupiter/AMP/README.md

-# AMP - API Markup Processor
+# AMP - API Markdown Processor

-**AMP** is a free markup processor for API definitions.
+**AMP** is a free Markdown Processor for API definitions.
 It aims to be partially compatible with [API Blueprint](https://apiblueprint.org/).